shahdkh05-gif/risk-compliance-data-analyzer/README.md

 # Risk & Compliance Data Analyzer

-This is a simple Python project that analyzes incident and compliance-style data.
-It loads a CSV file, cleans up messy values, classifies each record into a risk level, saves the processed data to SQLite, creates charts, and exports a final CSV report.
+This is a simple Python project that analyzes incident and compliance data.
+It cleans the data, groups incidents by risk level, stores the processed records in SQLite, and creates a few charts and reports.

-I made it as a student portfolio project, so the code is kept straightforward and easy to follow from the terminal.
+I built this project as part of my portfolio because I am interested in data analysis, data governance, and GRC work.

+## Problem Statement

+Organizations usually have many incident or compliance records, but the raw data can be messy or hard to understand quickly.
+This project shows how basic data analysis can help organize those records and highlight which incidents may need more attention.

 ## Technologies Used